-We calculate FFO in accordance with standards established by the National Association of Real Estate Investment Trusts ("NAREIT") which defines FFO as net income or loss (calculated in accordance with GAAP), excluding gains or losses from sales of real estate, impairment, items classified by GAAP as extraordinary, the cumulative effect of changes in accounting principles, plus depreciation and amortization, and adjustments for unconsolidated partnerships and joint ventures.
+We calculate FFO in accordance with standards established by the National Association of Real Estate Investment Trusts ("NAREIT") which defines FFO as net income or loss (calculated in accordance with GAAP), excluding gains or losses from sales of real estate, impairment, the cumulative effect of changes in accounting principles, plus depreciation and amortization, and adjustments for unconsolidated partnerships and joint ventures.
 Historical cost accounting for real estate assets implicitly assumes that the value of real estate assets diminishes predictably over time.
 Since real estate values instead have historically risen or fallen with market conditions, most real estate industry investors consider FFO to be helpful in evaluating a real estate company's operations.
 We believe that the presentation of FFO provides useful information to investors regarding our operating performance and can facilitate comparisons of operating performance between periods and between REITs, even though FFO does not represent an amount that accrues directly to common shareholders.
 Our calculation of FFO may not be comparable to measures calculated by other companies who do not use the NAREIT definition of FFO or do not calculate FFO per diluted share in accordance with NAREIT guidance.
 Additionally, FFO may not be helpful when comparing us to non-REITs.
 We present FFO attributable to common shareholders, which includes our OP units, because our OP units may be redeemed for common shares.
 We believe it is meaningful for the investor to understand FFO attributable to all common shares and OP units.

-We further adjust FFO for certain additional items that are not in NAREIT's definition of FFO, such as hotel transaction and pursuit costs, the amortization of share-based compensation, and certain other expenses that we consider outside the normal course of business.
+We further adjust FFO for certain additional items that are not in NAREIT's definition of FFO, such as hotel transaction and pursuit costs, non-cash income tax expense or benefit, the amortization of share-based compensation, and certain other expenses that we consider outside the normal course of business.
 We believe that Adjusted FFO provides useful supplemental information to investors regarding our ongoing operating performance that, when considered with net income and FFO, is beneficial to an investor's understanding of our operating performance.

-The following is a reconciliation of our GAAP net income to FFO and Adjusted FFO for the years ended December 31, 2014, 2013 and 2012 (in thousands):
+The following is a reconciliation of our GAAP net income to FFO and Adjusted FFO for the years ended December 31, 2015, 2014 and 2013 (in thousands):

-For the year ended December 31, 2014 2013 2012 Net income (1) \$ 136,480 \$ 114,179 \$ 41,319 Gain on disposal of hotel properties (353) (2,081) Depreciation and amortization 144,294 127,231 126,340 Loss on disposal 634 Gain on extinguishment of indebtedness (2) (5,708) Impairment loss 9,200 896 Noncontrolling interest in joint venture (171) (540) 404 Adjustments related to discontinued operations (3) 199 458 Adjustments related to joint venture (4) (186) (484) (451) FFO attributable to common shareholders 289,264 232,796 169,600 Gain on foreclosure (4,863) Transaction and pursuit costs 4,850 4,410 3,520 Amortization of share based compensation 15,088 13,078 8,626 Loan related costs (5)(6)(7) 1,073 1,046 3,451 Other expenses (8)(9) 432 157 436 Adjusted FFO \$ 310,707 \$ 246,624 \$ 185,633
+For the year ended December 31, 2015 2014 2013 Net income (1) \$ 219,812 \$ 136,480 \$ 114,179 Gain on sale of hotel properties (28,398) (353) (2,081) Depreciation and amortization 156,226 144,294 127,231 Gain on extinguishment of indebtedness (2) (5,708) Impairment loss 1,003 9,200 Noncontrolling interest in joint venture (77) (171) (540) Adjustments related to joint venture (3) (170) (186) (484) Adjustments related to discontinued operations (4) 199 FFO attributable to common shareholders 348,396 289,264 232,796 Non-cash income tax benefit (5) (39,845) Gain on foreclosure (4,863) Transaction and pursuit costs 3,058 4,850 4,410 Amortization of share based compensation 13,002 15,088 13,078 Loan related costs (6) 97 1,073 1,046 Other expenses (7) 432 157 Adjusted FFO attributable to common shareholders \$ 324,708 \$ 310,707 \$ 246,624